 The amount of sunlight that falls on a spot is very important in gardening.

 Much thought should go into where to locate your garden and how much sun it will get.
-Sun hours and angle to your garden must also be considered.
+Sun hours and the angle to your garden must also be considered.

 If you are trying to grow more leafy crops (like spinach, lettuce and kale), then it’s best to have some shade.